 Miuccia Prada, meanwhile, turned the staid Prada brand into a women’s fashion powerhouse after her first prêt-à-porter collection hit the ramps in 1989.
 Italian women suddenly had too many gorgeous clothes to choose from.

 In the first decade of the 21st century, Italian women’s fashion has become a leader, be it couture, high street, rich glamour, smart casual, or sporty chic.
+Look at this amazing women’s suit by Armani!

 In this section on Italian women’s fashion, Life in Italy focuses on the various parts of a fashionable Italian woman’s wardrobe.